 The grounds are so beautiful that it’s not only the animals in the enclosures who live there – many wild, free-roaming native animals call the park their home.
-In particular, look out for water dragons, rainbow lorikeets, fruit bats hanging in the trees near the aviary, and the strange bushstone curlews while wandering between the exhibits.
+In particular, look out for water dragons, rainbow lorikeets and fruit bats hanging in the trees near the aviary, and the curlews, ibis and bush turkeys wander between the exhibits.

-The beautiful amphitheatre is located near the middle of the centre, and is a great place to stop and play before checking out the nocturnal habitat and the rest of the exhibits.
-The boardwalks are child-friendly and occasionally offer a choice of directions to follow, which allows your young explorer to pick their path.
+The beautiful amphitheatre is located near the halfway point of the path (at the far end from the entrance), and is a great place to stop and play before checking out the nocturnal habitat and the rest of the exhibits.
+The boardwalks are pram, wheelchair and child-friendly (although it should be noted there is a gentle slope to most paths).

 The Ipswich Nature Centre is wheelchair friendly, and the enclosures are viewable from a range of heights.
 Parents with wheelchairs might find the aviary and barn slightly difficult to enter, as these exhibits have double doors to prevent animals escaping.
 However, once inside, the exhibits are fitted with ramps.
 There are no toilets inside the centre, but directly outside the centre are accessible toilet facilities.